 You’ve researched your options, pored through catalogs, and examined tile samples.
 The search is over and you’ve finally found the perfect flooring for your home.
-The last step before placing your order is measuring the room.
+The last step before placing your order is to measure the floor.
 This is a crucial part of the process because an order that’s too small will leave you scrambling to match the product properly, while one that’s too large is a waste of renovation funds.
 Please follow these steps to measure your floor space properly.

 Step One: Determine the Shape and Layout of the Room